sabertazimi/awesome-notes/computerScience/operatingSystems/operatingSystemsBasicNotes.md

     // should be initialized to 1
     semaphore_t mutex;
     // the next semaphore is used to down the signaling proc itself,
-    // and the other OR wakeuped
+    // and the other OR woke up
     semaphore_t next;
-    int next_count;     // the number of of sleeped signaling proc condvar_t *cv; // the condvars in monitor
+    int next_count;     // the number of of sleepy signaling proc condvar_t *cv; // the conditional variable in monitor } monitor_t;
-} monitor_t;
 ```